 The bakers at Apex pull slow-ferment sourdough, perfect pies and the best bienenstich (also known as German bee sting cake) in the region out of their wood-fired Scotch oven.
-They claim the oven is the longest-running commercial wood-fired oven in the nation – that’s a lot of loaves.

 The St Hugo winery is named for Louis Hugo Gramp, whose grandfather, Johann Gramp, planted his first vines in the area in 1847.
 Hugo Gramp was born in 1895 and it’s his legacy that’s celebrated at the newly constructed St Hugo cellar door and restaurant.
 The original ironstone building has been restored into an underground tasting room, a fine-dining restaurant and a fabulous lounge area where tastings can be undertaken.
 The restaurant is helmed by acclaimed local chef Nik Tucker , whose approach is to match the food to the wine, not the wine to the food.
-Each course of the eight-course tasting menu has been devised according to a very involved process of food and wine matching.

 Appellation at The Louise

 Executive chef Kyle Johns and the team smoke their own fish, forage for wild greens and pickle the excess harvest from the kitchen garden.
 They bake sourdough, butcher meat – these guys even carbonate their own rainwater.
 An appreciation for the seasons, local produce and wine makes for a truly memorable dining experience at Appellation.
-Opt for the five-course tasting menu with matched wines for a taste of the Barossa on a plate.
+Opt for the four-course tasting menu with matched wines for a taste of the Barossa on a plate.